drobban/fn8-io/README.md

 Probably, yes.

 ### Why?
-Wouldn't it be booring to just have an fn8 interpreter consuming energy without a convinient way using it?
+Wouldn't it be booring to just have an fn8 interpreter consuming energy without a convenient way using it?

 ## License